harvard-library/aspace-import-excel/user_documentation/USER_DOCUMENTATION.md

    + Otherwise, a new Top Container will be created.

+**NOTE:** if you want the object in this spreadsheet to be in a Top Container shared with *another Resource*, you must either specify the container by *barcode* or else make sure that at least one archival object in the spreadsheet's Resource with that container has already been created via the usual ArchivesSpace interface.

 If you are specifying container information, note that both **type** and **indicator** are required for each level (top, child, and grandchild) you want to specify.

 Column | Value | Default | Comment
 -------|-------|---------|---------